superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 Game Theory gives us another option: [mixed strategy equilibria](https://saylordotorg.github.io/text_introduction-to-economic-analysis/s17-03-mixed-strategies.html).
 Even in games where there's no pure mutual best response, we can still find probability distributions over potential actions such that if each player chooses their actions according to their distribution, we can reach equilibrium.

 A classic example is rock paper scissors.
 If you play rock and your opponent plays paper, you'll regret not doing scissors instead.
 No matter what, the losing player will wish they'd chosen a different strategy.
 However, if both players choose randomly between rock, paper, and scissors, there's no room for regret.
 Even though a player might wish they'd chosen differently in an individual loss, they still know that they couldn't have chosen a better _strategy_ to maximize their overall expected payoff.
-Since neither player can deviate and improve their payoff, that's a Nash equilbrium!
+Since neither player can deviate and improve their payoff, that's a Nash equilibrium!

 The key idea in finding a mixed strategy equilibrium is ensuring you're **indifferent** to the action you choose, meaning all actions have equal expected value for you.
 If this wasn't the case, you'd be better off playing a different strategy that doesn't leave your action up to chance.
 We can solve for indifference by finding a distribution over your opponent's actions that make it so your expected value is constant.